 It is indeed true that no one tool or technique alone will solve your marketing or practice development problems.
 A fully effective marketing program is well rounded, using all or most of the marketing tools to multiply the effect of each of them.
 But the advantage of writing articles over all the others, if you can afford to do only one thing, is astonishing.

 Here's the problem.
 In professional services, just having your name known is pretty useless, in a competitive situation, unless it's known for something.
 A good personal injury lawyer - not just a good lawyer.
 A good audit or tax accountant - not just a good accountant.
 In professional services, it's the reputation for expertise that counts, not just the reputation.
 This is why one of the most effective objectives for any marketing program for a professional service is to project expertise.

-reliable is the article.
+There are many ways to do it, but the best and most reliable is the article.
 In a by-line article, you don't have to say you're an expert - the fact that you wrote the article, expounding on a particular subject, says it for you.
 It's your expertise on display.

 An article can be written by a partner in a major firm, or it can be done by a sole practitioner.
 The effect on the reader - the prospective client - is the same.
 The reader is concerned with the value of the content of the article - the expertise - and not the size of the author's firm.

 An article is the one technique in public relations in which you have control - you can say what you want to say, and say it your way.
 In most cases, if an article is acceptable on its own terms, an editor won't change the thrust of it.
 In other aspects of publicity, you propose, but others dispose.
 Your press release is edited to the editor's satisfaction, not yours.
 An interview or an article about you or your firm is written to the editor's - not your - satisfaction.
 But an article you write says what you want it to say.